 In the 1860s, researchers compared the layers of germs throughout the animal kingdom.
-Beginning in 1864, the embryologist Aleksandr Kovalevsky , who studied embryology at the University of Saint Petersburg in Russia, studied invertebrates.
+In 1864, the embryologist Aleksandr Kovalevsky, who studied embryology at the University of Saint Petersburg in Russia, studied invertebrates.

-Their research showed that invertebrate embryos had the same primary germ layers, endoderm and ectoderm, as vertebrate embryos, and that the layers arose in the same way throughout the animal kingdom.
+Their research showed that invertebrate embryos had the same primary germ layers, endoderm, and ectoderm, as vertebrate embryos.
+The layers arose in the same way throughout the animal kingdom.

 Kovalevsky’s findings convinced many of the universality of germ layers, a result that some scientists formulated as a principle of germ layer theory.

-The germ layer theory held that each of the germ layers, regardless of species, gave rise to a fixed set of organs.
+The germ layer theory held that each germ layer, regardless of species, gave rise to a fixed set of organs.
 These organs were considered homologous throughout the animal kingdom, effectively linking ontogeny with phylogeny.

 Scientists like Haeckel in Germany and Edwin Ray Lankester at University College London in England convinced many to accept the germ layer theory in the late 19th century.

-While the germ layer theory gained wide support, it was not accepted by all.
-Beginning in the late 19th century, embryologists such as Edmund Beecher Wilson , in the United States, and Wilhelm His and Rudolf Albert von Kölliker , both in Germany, opposed the absolute universality of germ layers that the theory demanded.
+While the germ layer theory gained broad support, it was not accepted.
+In the late 19th century, embryologists such as Edmund Beecher Wilson in the United States, and Wilhelm His and Rudolf Albert von Kölliker, both in Germany, opposed the absolute universality of germ layers that the theory demanded.

-These opponents of the germ layer theory mainly belonged to a new tradition of embryologist (those who used physical manipulations of embryos for the development of research).
+These opponents of the germ layer theory mainly belonged to a new tradition of embryologists (those who used physical manipulations of embryos for the development of research).

 In the 1920s, experiments by scientists such as Hans Spemann and Hilde Mangold in Germany and Sven Hörstadius in Sweden led scientists to dismantle the germ layer theory.

-Scientists in the early 20th century tried to explain germ layers more fully by investigating how embryos transformed from one cell to thousands of cells.
+In the early 20th century, scientists tried to explain germ layers more fully by investigating how embryos transformed from one cell to thousands of cells.

-Among these embryologists, Edwin Grant Conklin at the University of Pennsylvania in Philadelphia, Pennsylvania, was one of the first to trace cell lines from the single cell stage.
+Among these embryologists, Edwin Grant Conklin at the University of Pennsylvania in Philadelphia, Pennsylvania, was one first to trace cell lines from the single-cell stage.

 In his 1905 text The Organization and Lineage of the Ascidian Egg Cell, Conklin traced the divisions and subsequent specialization of cells in the embryo of a sea squirt, a type of marine invertebrate that develops a tough outer shell and adheres to the bottom of the sea by creating a plot, or destination map, of the development path of each of the cells.

-This technique, which Briggs and King helped create, called nuclear transplantation, allowed them to explore the timing of cell differentiation and the technique became the basis for future cloning experiments.
+This technique, which Briggs and King helped create nuclear transplantation, allowed them to explore the timing of cell differentiation, and the method became the basis for future cloning experiments.

 From their nuclear transplantation experiments, Briggs and King discovered that during endodermal differentiation, the ability of the nucleus to help cells specialize is progressively restricted.

-That result was supported in 1960 by the work of John Gurdon , at the University of Oxford in Oxford, England.
-Gurdon recreated Briggs and King’s experiments using the African clawed frog, Xenopus laevis, and Gurdon found that there are significant differences between species in the speed and timing of these endodermal restrictions.
+That result was supported in 1960 by the work of John Gurdon at the University of Oxford in Oxford, England.
+Gurdon recreated Briggs and King’s experiments using the African clawed frog, Xenopus laevis, and Gurdon found significant differences between species in the speed and timing of these endodermal restrictions.

-In 1969, Nieuwkoop published an article entitled “The formation of the mesoderm in urodelean amphibians I. Induction by the endoderm”, in which he examined the interactions of the endoderm and the ectoderm.
+In 1969, Nieuwkoop published an article entitled “The formation of the mesoderm in urodele amphibians I. Induction by the endoderm,” in which he examined the interactions of the endoderm and the ectoderm.

 Nieuwkoop divided the embryos of the salamander, Ambystoma mexicanum, into regions of presumed endoderm and presumed ectoderm.
-When it was allowed to develop in isolation, the mesoderm did not form.
+The mesoderm did not form when it was allowed to develop in isolation; the mesoderm did not form.

-But when it recombined the two tissues, the endoderm induced the formation of mesoderm in the adjacent regions of the ectoderm.
+But when it recombined the two tissues, the endoderm induced mesoderm formation in the adjacent regions of the ectoderm.

-From these studies emerged the theory that maternal cues, or developmental effects that the mother brings to the egg before fertilization, act through three main families of protein-encoding genes to help regulate early endoderm differentiation.
+These studies emerged the theory that maternal cues, or developmental effects that the mother brings to the egg before fertilization, act through three prominent families of protein-encoding genes to help regulate early endoderm differentiation.

-While there are some conserved genetic elements in the animal kingdom, such as β-catenin, some parts of the endoderm induction pathway, especially signals such as the Nodal and Wnt proteins, are specific to vertebrates.
+While some conserved genetic elements in the animal kingdom, such as β-catenin, some parts of the endoderm induction pathway, especially signals such as the Nodal and Wnt proteins, are specific to vertebrates.